jhpyle/docassemble/demo.md

   - Last Name: x.child[i].name.last
     default: ${ x.name.last }
 comment: |
+  This illustrates the use of the "possessive" method of the class Individual.
+Depending on who x is, this question will ask different
+  things:

   Example 1: What is your second child's name?

   Example 2: What is John Doe's first child's name?
 ---
 comment: |